appfair/App/docs/index.md

 <a name="customize_app" />
 #### How can I customize how my app appears in the App Fair.app?

-If your app is present in the Homebrew Casks but is lacking an icon (or is using the fallback `/favicon.ico` content from your app's homepage), you can provide an enhanced app catalog entry with an icon and app screenshots by [forking the appcasks repository](https://github.com/appfair/appcasks.git) into an organization whose verified domain matches the homepage of the app.
+If your app is present in the Homebrew Casks but is lacking an icon (or is using the fallback `/favicon.ico` content from your app's homepage), you can provide a supplementary app catalog entry with an icon and app screenshots by [forking the appcasks repository](https://github.com/appfair/appcasks.git) into an organization whose verified domain matches the homepage of the app.

 Creating a release in your forked `appcasks.git` repository with your app's Cask token as the `tag` will allow you to attach binaries like `AppIcon.png` and `screenshot_01-mac-dark-800x600.png` that will then be automatically included in the app's catalog representation when the catalog is next re-built (which happens at least once an hour).

+To categorize the app, create a file named "category-NAME" in the releases file, where NAME is one of: business, developer-tools, education, entertainment, finance, games, graphics-design, healthcare-fitness, lifestyle, medical, music, news, photography, productivity, reference, social-networking, sports, travel, utilities, video, weather.
+The file must contain only a single newline and be 1 byte in size.
+That file will be used for placing your app in the correct category.
+Only a single category is permitted; if multiple "category-NAME" files exist, it is undefined which one will be used.

 #### How can I link to my app's catalog item?